Q&A

 an aberration in color vision in which there is excessive visual sensitivity to one color, such that objects appear tinged with that color.
 Chromatopsia is caused by drugs, intense stimulation, or snow blindness, and it can occur after eye hemorrhages, cataract extraction, electric shock, or optic atrophy.

-READ ALSO: What are the physical features of Naples?
+READ ALSO: What is the average carbon footprint of a car?

 What is a green aura?